Adamtaranto/TE-splitter/README.md

 ### Example usage

-TE-splitter contains two programs: tsplit-LTR and tsplit-TIR, for extracting long terminal repeats and terminal inverted repeats, respectively.
+tSplit contains two programs: tsplit-LTR and tsplit-TIR, for extracting long terminal repeats and terminal inverted repeats, respectively.
 Options are the same for each.